footballdaniel/zDepthRenderingCave/README.md

 - The `CsvFileReader` component requires specification about the object that needs to be moved.
 Drag the quad into the `Object to be moved`
 - Hit play

+#### Make the video face the observer
+- the Script `LookAtCamera` can be added to the `quad`.
+Drag the `Camera` to the `Target` slot.
+- In case the video is rotated 180 degrees in the wrong direction, the `changeDîrection` component can be ticked to set the rotation to 0.
+- The result should look like [this](https://youtu.be/rOQ5o80O0I4)

 ### 99_Example
 - A unity package `zDepthExample.unitypackage` is accessible in the library.
 In any compatible Unity project, the package can be imported or dropped into the assets folder.